ktorio/ktor-documentation/topics/client_logging.md

 ## Configure Logging {id="configure_plugin"}

+The `Logging` plugin configuration is provided by the [Logging.Config](https://api.ktor.io/ktor-client/ktor-client-plugins/ktor-client-logging/io.ktor.client.plugins.logging/-logging/-config/index.html) class.
-The example below shows how to configure the `Logging` plugin:
+The example below shows a sample configuration:
 - The `logger` property is set to `Logger.DEFAULT`, which uses an SLF4J logging framework.
 For Native targets, set this property to `Logger.SIMPLE`.
 - The `level` property specifies the logging level.
+   For instance, you can log only request/response headers or include their bodies.
+- The `filter` function allows you to filter log messages for requests matching the specified predicate.
+In the example below, only requests made to `ktor.io` get into the log.

 ```kotlin
 ```
-{src="/snippets/client-logging/src/main/kotlin/com/example/Application.kt"}
+{src="snippets/client-logging/src/main/kotlin/com/example/Application.kt"}

+You can find the full example here: [client-logging](https://github.com/ktorio/ktor-documentation/tree/%current-branch%/codeSnippets/snippets/client-logging).

 ### Provide a custom logger {id="custom_logger"}